chinamike65/hugo-tuolesi/content/book3/book3en.md

 All beings in the realm of hungry ghosts are womb-born, and a hungry ghost can have hundreds of children.

 The belly of a hungry ghost is very large, like a hill, and its head is as small as an egg.
-Compared with the body, the neck is like a thin grass, the mouth is as big as the eye of a needle, and the limbs are very small, like the leaves of auspicious grass.
+Compared with the body, the neck is like a thin blade of grass, the mouth is as big as the eye of a needle, and the limbs are very small, like blades of tough grass.

 The karma of beings in the realm of hungry ghosts is inconceivable.
-Although they are very thirsty and hungry, they cannot find food and drink.
-If they can obtain pure bhikkhus’ saliva or excrement, it will be a great reward.
+Although they are always very thirsty and hungry, they cannot find food and drink.
+If they can obtain even the saliva or excrement of pure bhikkhus, it will be a great reward.

-Since I haven't eaten or drank for decades or hundreds of years, my whole body is dry and without water.
+Since they haven't eaten or drank for decades or hundreds of years, their whole body is dry and without water.

-Withered skin is covered with withered bones, like dead wood wrapped in dry leather.
+Withered skin covers with withered bones, like dead wood wrapped in dry leather.

-When walking, the joints collide with each other, making a cracking sound and rubbing against each other.
+When walking, the joints make a cracking sound and rub against each other.

 256

 Hungry ghosts have all kinds of suffering.

-Often unable to find food, it is the pain of extreme hunger and thirst; to walk a long, long way is the pain of exhaustion and disappointment; to be driven out and slashed by other ghost kings is the pain of extreme fear.
+Often unable to find food, they experience the pain of extreme hunger and thirst; walking long, long distances brings the pain of exhaustion and disappointment; being driven out and slashed by other ghost kings they have the pain of extreme fear.

-When the summer is hot, even the moon is very hot, and the moonlight burns to death; when the winter is cold, the sun is very cold.
+When the summer is hot, even the moon is hot, and the moonlight burns them to death; when the winter is cold, even the sun is very cold.

 Hungry ghosts are further divided into three types: hungry ghosts with external obstacles, hungry ghosts with internal obstacles, and hungry ghosts with internal and external obstacles.

-Hungry ghosts with external obstacles cannot find or see external things or food due to karma.
+Hungry ghosts with external obstacles cannot find or see external things or food due to their karma.
 Such hungry ghosts are hungry ghosts with external obstacles.
-For example, looking for water to drink, hungry ghost beings with external obstacles, or can't see water, can't find water; or can't see water nearby, only see water in a very distance, usually a big river thousands of miles away.
-If you want to drink water, you have to keep walking, because the limbs are very small and the walking is very slow, and it takes decades to walk.
+For example, looking for water to drink, hungry ghost beings with external obstacles, either can't see water, can't find water; or can't see water nearby, and only see water in the far distance, usually a big river thousands of miles away.
+If they want to drink water, they have to keep walking, but because the limbs are very small, the walking is very slow, and it takes decades to walk.

-I finally got there, but because of karma, I couldn't see it again, or when I arrived, I found that the water was gone again.
+When they finally get there, but because of karma, they couldn't see the water again, or when they arrived, they found that the water had dried up.

-There are others where the water turns into thick blood as soon as you get there, the kind of blood that makes you want to vomit as soon as you see it.
+There are others where the water turns into thick blood or pus as soon as you get there.
+The kind of blood that makes you want to vomit as soon as you see it.

-If you are not afraid, even if it is thick blood, you have to drink it, but at this time, you will find that there are sentient beings watching over there, such as some earth gods, evil ghosts, and demons, holding swords and guarding the water, and when hungry ghosts arrive at the water He was driven away, and his body was cut, and his limbs were cut off.
+If you are not afraid, even if it is thick blood, you have to drink it, but then, you will find that there are sentient beings watching over you, such as some earth gods, evil ghosts, and demons, holding swords and guarding the water, and when hungry ghosts arrive at the water they are  driven away, and their bodies were cut, and their limbs were cut off.

 257

-I really can't find anything, and I can only eat myself in the end.
+They really can't find anything, and they can only eat themselves in the end.

-Eat your own flesh and drink your own blood.
+Eat their own flesh and drink their own blood.

-Hungry ghosts with internal obstructions Hungry ghosts with internal obstructions can see food and get food, but when they eat it, they turn into fire; or when they eat, they turn into feces and other very dirty things.
+Hungry ghosts with internal obstructions

+Hungry ghosts with internal obstructions can see food and get food, but when they eat it, it turns into fire; or when they eat, it turn into feces and other very dirty things.
-Such a hungry ghost is an internal obstacle hungry ghost.
+Such a hungry ghost is a hungry ghost with internal obstacle.

 The ghost fires we often talk about are not the ghosts setting fires, but generally the food found by the hungry ghosts in the internal obstacles turns into fire.

-Sometimes on a night when no one is there, a light is lit, and it is gone for a few minutes.
+Sometimes on a night when no one is there, a light shines, and it is gone in a few minutes.

 Often it is a little bit here, a little bit there, and disappears after a while.

 We often saw it when we were children, and now we occasionally see it in the countryside or in the wild, and this is generally the case.

-Hungry Ghosts of Internal and External Obstacles 258
+Hungry Ghosts of Internal and External Obstacles

+258

-I couldn't find anything to eat, and even if I found it, it was blocked by the huge Adam's apple, and I couldn't swallow it.
+They couldn't find anything to eat, and even if they found it, it is blocked by their huge Adam's apple, and they can't swallow it.

-Or even if the mouth eats in, the stomach will not be full.
+Or even if the mouth takes the food in, the stomach will never be full.

-Such a hungry ghost is a hungry ghost of internal and external obstacles.
+Such a hungry ghost is a hungry ghost with internal and external obstacles.

-All beings in the ghost realm also belong to the realm of hungry ghosts, and the realm of hungry ghosts discussed here is different from the realm of ghosts.
+All beings in the ghost realm also belong to the realm of hungry ghosts, but the realm of hungry ghosts discussed here is different from the realm of ghosts.

-Beings in the ghost realm live in the human world, and their appearance is our human appearance, but it is not the appearance of a previous life, but a different appearance inspired by karma.
+Beings in the ghost realm live in the human world, and their appearance is similar to our human appearance, but it is not the appearance of a previous life, but a different appearance inspired by karma.

-Beings in the ghost realm have some supernatural powers, they can see their past lives, know their past lives, and they can also transform into past lives; in terms of food and drink, they can only get the alms of chasing cigarette offerings, others can see, but they can’t. arrive.
+Beings in the ghost realm have some supernatural powers, they can see their past lives, know their past lives, and they can also transform into past lives; in terms of food and drink, they can only get the alms of chasing cigarette offerings, others can see, but they can’t catch.

-We should always think about whether we also have the karma of falling into the realm of hungry ghosts: if we are stingy and steal things, we will all lead to falling into the realm of hungry ghosts.
+We should always think about whether we also have the karma of falling into the realm of hungry ghosts: if we are stingy and steal things, these will all lead to falling into the realm of hungry ghosts.

 Some people keep animals, and if they don’t give them food or drink, they will also fall into the realm of hungry ghosts; some people’s parents are old, and their children do not cook or take care of them, and eventually their parents starve to death.
-There are many such things in society today. , the future generations will fall into the realm of hungry ghosts.
+There are many such things in society today.
+In future rebirths they will fall into the realm of hungry ghosts.

-There is a Dharmamily with five boys.
+There was a family with five boys.
 A few decades ago, it was very difficult for everyone.
-With five boys in the Dharmamily, eating was a big problem.
+With five boys in the family, eating was a big problem.
 You can imagine how difficult it is to raise five boys.

 When these five boys grew up, they became five big bosses.
 As a result, the mothers of the five big bosses starved to death.
-In this case, if

 259

-If these five sons do not fall into hell in the next life, 100% will fall into the realm of hungry ghosts.
+If these five sons do not fall into hell in the next life, 100% sure they will fall into the realm of hungry ghosts.

-(3) The bitter animal path of the animal path is also known as the side path.
+(3) The bitter animal path is also known as the side path.

 It is stated in the "Yogi's Divinity · Local Points":

-"Live with people and heaven, and have no other place to live", which means that the animal life lives together with people and all living beings in the heavenly way, and it is widely distributed.
+"Live with people and heaven, and have no other place to live", which means that animals live together with people and all living beings in the heavenly way, and it is widely distributed.

 The animal realm can be divided into the animal realm of the human world and the animal realm of the ocean.

-In the "Kusha Theory", it is said that the fundamental dwelling place of the animal life is the sea, and there are more sentient beings in the sea than in the human world, and the sentient beings of the animal world flow out from the ocean.
-Short lifespan is uncertain.
+In the "Kusha Theory", it is said that the original dwelling place of animal life is the sea, and there are more sentient beings in the sea than in the human world, and the sentient beings of the animal world flow out from the ocean.
+They have a short and uncertain lifespan.

 Animals have common suffering, namely, ignorance, lack of food, fear, helplessness, and the strong prey on the weak.

 Ignorance, ignorance, ignorance, and no wisdom.
-For example, other beings want to kill or harm it, but it doesn't know.
+For example, other beings want to kill or harm them, but they don't know.

-When the candle was lit, many flying insects flew over, and they did not know that they would be burned by the fire.
+When a candle is lit, many flying insects flew over, and they did not know that they would be burned by the fire.

 There is no such basic discernment and wisdom, let alone one who can learn Buddha's liberation.

 260

 Lack of food is always a lack of something to eat.
-Usually, all living beings starve to death, especially wild animals.
+Usually, all living beings starve to death, but especially wild animals.

-There are also people who are not short of food, because the karma and blessings are different, such as pets.
+There are also animals who are not short of food, such as pets, because the karma and blessings are different.

 Beings in the animal realm are in fear every day.
 Fear of people and other animals.

-For example, the little rabbit among animals, if we walk gently over it, it will run away immediately.
+For example, the little rabbit among animals, if we walk gently over to it, it will run away immediately.

 Even if it is sleeping, it will notice and run away.

-This is how all living beings in the animal realm have a sense of fear at all times, and are in fear.
+This is how all living beings in the animal realm have a sense of fear at all times, and live in constant fear.

 When sentient beings in the animal realm are killed, there is often no one to help and protect them, and they are always helpless.

 261

 The weak and the strong kill each other, the strong devour the weak, and the weak bite the strong.

 The above briefly talked about the suffering of all beings in the animal way.

-falling into the realm of animals is easy to happen.
+Falling into the realm of animals is easy.

-If you disrespect the Dharma and the Dharma master, you will fall into the animal realm; if you use animal names to scold your friends, you will fall into the animal realm; if you are disgusted and make fun of the monks, for example, a monk is as agile as a monkey, and he thinks nothing of it, the next life will become Monkey; make fun of monks as loyal as dogs, and they will become dogs in the next life.
+If you disrespect the Dharma and the Dharma master, you will fall into the animal realm; if you use animal names to scold your friends, you will fall into the animal realm; if you are disgusted and make fun of the monks, for example, a monk is as agile as a monkey, and he thinks nothing of it, in the next life you will become Monkey; make fun of monks as loyal as dogs, and you will become a dog in the next life.

-Moreover, after falling into the animal realm, they will be reborn continuously, and after death they will be reborn in the animal realm, usually hundreds of times in a row.
+Moreover, after falling into the animal realm, you will be reborn continuously, and after death they will be reborn in the animal realm, usually hundreds of times in a row.

-We think about ourselves, have we ever scolded monks? scolded parents?
-Cursed your benefactor?
-If you think about it, you will find that there will definitely be some.
+We think about ourselves, have we ever insulted monks? scolded our parents?
+Cursed our benefactor?
+If you think about it, you will find that there will definitely be some examples.
 These are all causes of falling into the evil realm and the animal realm, and you must repent.

 Right now, we don’t have that kind of immersive feeling in our hearts.
-If we really become a dog or a pig, what kind of feeling will we feel, so we are not so afraid in our hearts.
+If we really become a dog or a pig, what will we feel, so we are not so afraid in our hearts.

 When Translator Geruo was alive, there were many inhumans in Tibet.
 There was a kind of inhuman called Chaman.
-Chaman looked human on the outside, but in fact it was a kind of inhuman.
+Chaman looked human on the outside, but in fact he was a kind of inhuman.

 262

 Once, a female Chaman was knitting yarn on the roof.
 At that time, there was a small stone hanging under the tools for knitting the yarn.
-The stone fell. pick it up.
+The stone fell.
+She picked it up.

 This scene was seen by her son, and he was surprised, and he secretly paid attention to his mother.